-The import, export, possession and use of radioactive substances and irradiating apparatus are controlled by the Radiation Ordinance (Cap 303), Laws of Hong Kong.
+Radiation Ordinance (Cap 303), Laws of Hong Kong, stipulates relevant controls on radioactive substances and irradiating apparatus.
 The Radiation Board is established for the purposes of the Ordinance.

 Applications for licences to manufacture, produce, sell, deal in or with, possess or use radioactive substances or irradiating apparatus should be submitted to the Radiation Board Licensing Office.
 Depending on the complexity of the case and with timely submission of the necessary documents by the applicant, a licence may be granted in 8 week's time.
 All licences are valid for 12 months with effect from the date of grant or renewal thereof or for such lesser period as may be specified in the licence.